zazedd/ltx/README.md

 \end{ocaml}
 ```

-will give you, once you've ran ltx
+this will give you, once you've ran ltx:

 ```tex